haukelicht/group_mention_detection/replication/data/annotation/labeled/README.md

 - organization, public institution, or collective actor
 - implicit social group reference

-To convert them to text labels, use this python code:
+To convert them to text labels, use this Python code:

 ```python
 # get list of entity types